DarrelTraballo/Scatter/README.md

         - [ ] Guns
     - [ ] Survival Items
         - [ ] Scraps
+            - [ ] needed for weapons
         - [ ] Food
         - [ ] Med Kit
         - [ ] Map
+            - Rerveals all buildings present in the area
-            - Finding the map makes fog not reappear
+            - Finding the map makes fog not reappear during the day
         - [ ] Radio
+        - [ ] Flashlight
+        - [ ]

 - [ ] Infect Mechanic
+    - [ ] Squad
+        - Infected % bar instead of health bar
+        - Has a % chance of getting infected when attacked by zombie
+        - can
+    - [ ] Zombies
+        - Health Bar
+        - Attacking Squad units increases their Infected % bar

+- [ ] Day/Night Cycle
+    - [ ] Fog Of War
+        - [ ] Day
+            -

 choice mechanic > have consequences